 - Holding the middle of the mic optimizes both the presenter's comfort level and the performance of the microphone.

-As for comfort, everyone is different, but most often a medium grip, flexible wrist, and natural elbow position are the most ergonomic.
+As for comfort, everyone is different, but most often, a medium grip, flexible wrist, and natural elbow position are the most ergonomic.
 The idea here is to hold the microphone in its optimal position comfortably.

-There’s enough going on with the presentation and audience interaction.
+Enough is going on with the presentation and audience interaction.
 The microphone should be the least of your worries!
 Practice these techniques until they become second nature.